 What do we do?

 Bruce Grey Child & Family Services works under the mandate of the Ontario Child & Family Services Act and is one of nearly 50 organizations in Ontario responsible for protecting children from abuse, neglect and other forms of maltreatment.
 We receive phone calls from both community members and professionals (e.g. police officers, doctors, school teachers) who are concerned about the safety and well-being of children and youth in our community.
 We assess and investigate these concerns and decide on a course of action.
-Click here (link needed) to learn when to call us and what to expect when you do.

 Where do we work?